 September 2019-March 2020: Visiting Fulbright Student, Merkle Research Group, University of Wyoming (shortened due to Covid-19) - Jerod Merkle

 Plasticity in migration timing and repeatability of green wave surfing behaviour of North American ungulates.

-January 2016–August 2021 (anticipated): PhD candidate, Wildlife Evolutionary Ecology Lab, Memorial University - Eric Vander Wal
+January 2016–October 2021 (anticipated): PhD candidate, Wildlife Evolutionary Ecology Lab, Memorial University - Eric Vander Wal

 Fitness consequences and individual-level quantification of caribou behavioural reaction norms to changing resource phenology.

 May 2014–December 2015: Research assistant, University of Saskatchewan - Ryan K. Brook

 Resource selection and climate-driven range expansion of moose in agro-ecosystems.
 Phenology of polar bear visitation to field camps in Western Hudson Bay.

 January 2012–October 2014: MSc, University of Saskatchewan, Animal Population Ecology Lab - Philip McLoughlin